astronomer/astro-docs/enterprise/next/05_customize-airflow/01_manage-airflow-versions.md

 | [v1.10.10](https://github.com/astronomer/ap-airflow/blob/master/1.10.10/CHANGELOG.md)         | FROM quay.io/astronomer/ap-airflow:1.10.10-alpine3.10-onbuild | FROM quay.io/astronomer/ap-airflow:1.10.10-buster-onbuild |
 | [v1.10.12](https://github.com/astronomer/ap-airflow/blob/master/1.10.12/CHANGELOG.md)         | FROM quay.io/astronomer/ap-airflow:1.10.12-alpine3.10-onbuild | FROM quay.io/astronomer/ap-airflow:1.10.12-buster-onbuild |

 To upgrade an Airflow Deployment to Astronomer Certified 1.10.12 you _must_ be running  [v0.16.9](https://www.astronomer.io/docs/enterprise/v0.16/resources/release-notes/)+ of the Astronomer Platform.
-For instructions on how to upgrade the platform, refer to ["Upgrade Astronomer"](https://www.astronomer.io/docs/enterprise/stable/manage-astronomer/upgrade-astronomer/) or [reach out to us](https://support.astronomer.io).
+For instructions on how to upgrade the platform, refer to ["Upgrade Astronomer"](https://www.astronomer.io/docs/enterprise/v0.16/manage-astronomer/upgrade-astronomer/) or [reach out to us](https://support.astronomer.io).

-> **Note:** Once you upgrade Airflow versions, you CANNOT downgrade to an earlier version.
-The Airflow metadata database structurally changes with each release, making for backwards incompatibility across versions.
+> **Note:** We recently migrated from [DockerHub](https://hub.docker.com/r/astronomerinc/ap-airflow) to Quay.io as our Docker Registry due to a [recent change]((https://www.docker.com/blog/what-you-need-to-know-about-upcoming-docker-hub-rate-limiting/)) in DockerHub's rate limit policy.
+If you're using a legacy `astronomerinc/ap-airflow` image, replace it with a corresponding `quay.io/astronomer` image to avoid rate limiting errors from DockerHub when you deploy to Astronomer or otherwise pull a Platform  Docker Image (e.g. `toomanyrequests: You have reached your pull rate limit`).
 ### 3. Re-Build your Image

 #### Local Development